 Phase 3 – monitoring and control

-Orthodontic treatments are highly predictable.
-However, their success depends equally on the orthodontist and patient.
+An orthodontic treatment is highly predictable.
+However, its success depends equally on the orthodontist and patient.
 Therefore, you must use the best of the best providers.
 At Sbenati dentistry, we operate one of the largest dental clinics in London, Ontario.
 Our team of qualified staff will be glad to help you on your journey with the best possible care and offer you your smile back.